PolymathicAI/AstroCLIP/README.md

 dset = load_dataset('astroclip/data/dataset.py')
 ```

-For reproducibility, we include the scripts used to generate the cross-matched datasets [here](https://github.com/PolymathicAI/AstroCLIP/blob/main/astroclip/data/crossmatch_scripts/).
+For reproducibility, we include the scripts and a brief description of how to generate the cross-matched dataset in `astroclip/data/crossmatch`.

 ### Image Pretraining Dataset